Lemoncode/react-simple-testing/README.md

 ## 00 Boilerplate

+In this sample we are going to create basic project structure with all configuration for TypeScript, Webpack, Karma, Tslint, React-hot-loader, etc.

+## 01 Login Component

 In this sample we are going to create an app with `Login` component that navigate to other page.
-We are going to use [`lc-form-validation`](https://github.com/Lemoncode/lcFormValidation) to add validations to login form.
+We are going to use [`lc-form-validation`](https://github.com/Lemoncode/lcFormValidation) to add login form validations.

-## 01 Testing validations
+## 02 Testing validations

 In this sample we are going to add unit tests.
 In this case, we will test all app business logic.

-## 02 Testing components
+## 03 Testing components

 In this sample we are going to add unit tests.
 In this case, we will test all app business logic.